It is characterized by an altered and speedy heart rate.

 The atrioventricular node determines the rate of contraction of the ventricles.
 The pulse felt in the wrist is due to the contraction of the ventricles.

-Any type of abnormal heart rate or rhythm is called an arrhythmia.
+Any abnormal heart rate or rhythm is called an arrhythmia.

-Tachycardia is a type of arrhythmia in which the electrical signals that control the heart travel through the heart faster than normal, causing the heart to beat too fast.
+Tachycardia is a type of arrhythmia in which the electrical signals that control the heart travel through the heart faster than usual, causing the heart to beat too fast.

 Types and symptoms of tachycardia

-Sinus tachycardia is a rhythm that is formed by the electrical impulse originating from the atrioventricular node in the normal way.
-However, the rate is faster than normal.
+Sinus tachycardia is a rhythm formed by the electrical impulse originating from the atrioventricular node in the usual way.
+However, the rate is faster than average.

-The normal heart rate range is 50-100 beats per minute in adults.
+The average heart rate range is 50-100 beats per minute in adults.

-The rate in sinus tachycardia is 150 beats per minute.
+The rate of sinus tachycardia is 150 beats per minute.

 It is also not unusual for the PR and QT intervals to decrease in length with higher rates.

-This is a common rhythm that in response to any of a variety of stimuli is completely normal.
+This is a familiar rhythm that is entirely normal in response to any of a variety of stimuli.

-There are situations in which the appearance of a sinus tachycardia is completely normal:
+There are situations in which the appearance of sinus tachycardia is entirely typical:

-- In response to a daily exercise (appears even when you are normally climbing a flight of stairs).
+- In response to a daily exercise (appears even when you usually are climbing a flight of stairs).